Policy Learning with Adaptively Collected Data: Proof of the Upper Bound

-\end{enumerate} \end{definition} We characterize the connection between the Hamming distance and the $\ell_2$ distance as follows. \begin{lemma} Under Assumption \ref{assumption:dgp}, for any realization of covariates $x_{1:T}$, a tree $\z$ of depth $T$ and for any $\eta>0$, we have $N_2(\eta, \Pi; \z, x_{1:T})\leq N_\ham(\eta^2, \Pi)$. \end{lemma} The proof of Lemma~\ref{lemma:l2_distance} is provided in Appendix \ref{appendix:l2_distance}.
-We are now ready to bound the tail probability of the tree Rademacher process using the entropy integral defined under Hamming distance.
+\end{enumerate} \end{definition} The Hamming distance is connected with the $\ell_2$ distance as follows. \begin{lemma} Under Assumption~\ref{assumption:dgp}, for any realization of covariates $\bx$, any tree $\z$ of depth $T$ and for any $\eta>0$, we have $N_2(\eta, \Pi; \z, \bx)\leq N_\ham(\eta^2, \Pi)$. \end{lemma} The proof of Lemma~\ref{lemma:l2_distance} is provided in Appendix \ref{appendix:l2_distance}.
+We are now ready to bound the tail of supremum of tree Rademacher process using the entropy integral defined under Hamming distance.

-\begin{lemma} Under Assumptions~\ref{assumption:dgp}, consider a realization of covariates $x_{1:T}$ and a tree $\z$ of depth $T$.
-Given any $\delta>0$, with probability at least $1-\delta$,
+\begin{lemma} Under Assumptions~\ref{assumption:dgp}, consider a realization of covariates $\bx$ and a tree $\z$ of depth $T$.
+Given any $\delta \in (0,1)$,

 \end{lemma}

 We refer readers to Appendix \ref{appendix:proof_bound-Rademacher-complexity} for the complete proof of Lemma~\ref{lemma:bound-Rademacher-complexity}.
 We here present the three key parts in our proof to provide some intuition.